pushrocks/plr/README.md

 # plr
-build tool angular frontend projects
+build tool for angular frontend projects

 > in Alpha, focusing on Angular 2 for the moment